jss367/blog/_posts/2018-10-11-VSCode-Tips.md

 Control + Space to open snippets
 This makes it easy to do things like type `main` and get if __name__ == 'main'...

+## Environmental Variables

+Sometimes environmental variables can be tricky in VSCode.
+If you just open up VSCode from the application icon, it won't load with the variables.
+So, instead, you can open it from the command line with `code .` and it will have your environmental variables.

 ## Extensions

 #### Extensions to try